I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The previous maze level is a number that varies.

 Every turn:
-	if the location is a labyrinth room and the location is not the Hedge Archway begin;
-		if the current maze level is not the previous maze level begin;
-			if the current maze level is 1, say "You blink in the shadowy, but natural twilight, feeling a faint breeze on your face once again.
+	if the location is a labyrinth room and the location is not the Hedge Archway: if the current maze level is not the previous maze level: if the current maze level is 1, say "You blink in the shadowy, but natural twilight, feeling a faint breeze on your face once again.
 You are back in the familiar hedge-maze at the surface.";
 			if the previous maze level is 1, say "Underground, the labyrinth continues with clean-cut, magically lit passages.";
-		end if;
-	end if;
 	change the previous maze level to the current maze level.

 A direction has a spatial coordinate called vector.
 North has vector <0,0,1>.
 South has vector <0,0,24>.
 East has vector <0,1,0>.
 West has vector <0,24,0>.
 Down has vector <1,0,0>.
 Up has vector <9,0,0>.[* As this demonstrates, Inform allows us to add to or modify even the most fundamental built-in concepts.]
 Definition: A direction is vectorial if its vector is not <0,0,0>.[* For instance, "northeast" and "outside" are non-vectorial directions in this sense.
 The Maze occupies a cubical lattice and never has connections in those directions.]
 Definition: A direction is vertical if it is up or it is down.